d5/tengo/docs/tutorial.md

 f := func() { /*...*/ } // 'f' has a function value
 ```

 In Tengo, all values have the underlying types, but, the variables are not directly associated with the types.
-Variables simply references the values, and, they can even be re-assigned values with different types.
+Variables simply reference the values, and, they can even be re-assigned values with different types.

 Symantic of `:=` and `=` operators are the same as Go. `:=` is used to define a new variable (symbol) in the current scope. `=` is used to re-assign value to an existing variable (symbol) defined in the current scope or its outer scopes.